AIZharau/de-zoomcamp-2025/02-workflow-orchestration/readme.md

-# Clickhouse Kestra and MinIO
+# Kestra with MinIO and Clickhouse

 This is an example using Clickhouse as engine Kestra as orchestrator and MinIO for object storage.